sowmya1408/shortestPath/readme.md

 1. Create a graph that looks like the one in the picture through the js-graph-algorithms library.
     - Initialize your graph with the number of required nodes.
     - Add edges to your graph.
-    - Create a function that takes a graph, a from node and a to node, and print the shortest path between the two nodes.
+    - Create a function that takes a graph, a from node and a to node, and returns the shortest path between the two nodes.
+I.e. in the example when going from 0 → 3, we want the function to return [1,2,3].
     - Optional: Modify above function to handle it, if a path doesn't exist.

 The steps can also be found in graph.js